 What is the simplified acquisition threshold?
 Simplified acquisition threshold means the amount of dollars under which a non-Federal entity may purchase property or services using small purchase methods.

 When did the simplified acquisition threshold change to $ 250 000?
 Background.
 The National Defense Authorization Act for Fiscal Year 2018 (NDAA FY18) (Public Law 115-91) (Sections 806 and 805 respectively) increased the micro-purchase threshold to $ 10,000 and the simplified acquisition threshold (SAT) to $ 250,000.

 What is the 8a threshold?

 The DoD formally increases 8 (a) Single Source Threshold to $ 100 Million.
-This may interest you : How to Have Multiple Businesses Under One LLC.
+On the same subject : How to Work With Family.

 What is the single source threshold 8a?
 In general, contracting officers can award a contract for 8 (a) business on a single source basis if the estimated cost is $ 4 million or less ($ 7 million for manufacturing).

 What does 8a mean in a contract?
 The 8 (a) Business Development Program is a business assistance program for disadvantaged small businesses.
 Program 8 (a) provides a broad scope of assistance to businesses owned and controlled by at least 51% by socially and economically disadvantaged people.